Doctorate in Physics (PhD)

 Many of our doctoral students go on to become post-doctoral fellows or professors at top institutions, such as MIT and Harvard.
 Others begin careers in industry or government, or pursue research in the nation’s most prestigious labs.

-As a doctoral candidate at Brandeis, you’ll be encouraged to do interdisciplinary research, including at one of our three internationally known centers that span the physical and life sciences: the Rosenstiel Basic Medical Sciences Research Center, the Volen National Center for Complex Systems and the NSF-funded Materials Research Science and Engineering Center, which synthesizes materials and biological sciences.
+As a doctoral candidate at Brandeis, you’ll be encouraged to do interdisciplinary research, including at one of our three internationally known centers that span the physical and life sciences: the Rosenstiel Basic Medical Sciences Research Center, the Volen National Center for Complex Systems and the NSF-funded Bioinspired Soft Materials Research Science and Engineering Center, whose mission is to to create new materials that are constructed from only a few simplified components, yet capture the remarkable functionalities found in living organisms.

 You will be offered two specializations: the Quantitative Biology Program, for scientists working at the intersection of the physical and biomedical sciences, and the Soft Materials Program.
 These are supported by the NIH and NSF, respectively.